khpeek/beomaps/README.md

 # Beo Maps
 This (work-in-progress) project is meant to make it easier to geo-reference PDF maps and use them as overlays in Google Maps.
+Check it out at https://khpeek.github.io/beomaps/.

 ![Overlay Map](https://i.imgur.com/yiaHDQG.png)